dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 **If a generic alias is a proper rename for a class, then tearing off a constructor from the uninstantiated alias is equivalent to tearing off the corresponding constructor function of the *class*.
 This is always a generic function, and is always a compile-time constant.**

-An alias is considered a *proper rename* of a class if the type alias aliases the class, its has the same number of type parameters as the class, the type parameters have the same bounds as the corresponding parameter of the class, and the type parameters are directly passed as type arguments to the class in the order they are decalred.
+An alias is considered a *proper rename* of a class if the type alias aliases the class, its has the same number of type parameters as the class, the type parameters have the same bounds as the corresponding parameter of the class, and the type parameters are directly passed as type arguments to the class in the order they are declared.
 More formally:

 A type alias of the form <code>typedef *A*\<*X*<sub>1</sub> extends *P*<sub>1</sub>, &hellip;,  *X*<sub>*n*</sub> extends *P*<sub>*n*</sub>\> = *C*<*x*<sub>1</sub>, &hellip;, *x*<sub>*n*</sub>\></code> is a *proper rename* of a class <code>class C \<*Y*<sub>1</sub> extends *Q*<sub>1</sub>, &hellip;,  *Y*<sub>*m*</sub> extends *Q*<sub>*m*</sub>\> &hellip;</code> iff: